 PERSPECTIVE SHIFT #1: Trauma changes the way your child sees the world around them.

-If your child suffered chronic trauma before coming into your care remember that this can leave the amygdala in a constant flip.
-And this disrupts any logical thinking or reasoning.
+If your child suffered chronic trauma before coming into your care remember that this can leave the brain in a constant state of alarm.
+Imagine a fire alarm going off while you are sleeping, working or building relationships (frustrating right?)

 PERSPECTIVE SHIFT #2: Consider their loss.

 I’m a homebody.
 I always have been.
 When I was a child all I wanted to do was stay at home with my parents.
 The first summer I went to summer camp as a 6th grader was a disaster.
 The camp was fun but all I wanted to do was go home and be with my parents.
 I hated being away from them.
 One night, during the week, I snuck up to the camp lodge and used a pay phone to call my dad to come and pick me up.
 He did.
-And boy oh boy, the deep relief I felt when I saw his truck pull into the camp parking lot was beyond refreshing and reassuring.
-Considering how much I loved my home and my family (and still do today), I simply cannot fathom being ripped from that and having no control to stop it.
+And boy oh boy, the deep relief I felt when I saw his truck pull into the camp parking lot was beyond relief.

-Consider the child who was chronically abused by a first parent, first relative, or caregiver before coming into your care.
+Consider the child who was chronically abused by a first parent, relative, or caregiver before coming into your care.
 Something was taken from them and they had no control over this, and zero power to stop it from happening.
 This has left them in a constant fight with the world around them.
-They fight because deep within them, something is telling them they’re losing.
-It may not make sense, and they may not even know they are doing this, but their trauma history propels this belief.
+They fight because deep within them, something is telling them they’re going to get hurt.

 Get our latest eBook for FREE!